relloyd/halfpipe/README.md

   to configure Halfpipe and execute core actions like `cp meta`, `cp snap` and `query`.
   If you'd like to take more features for a spin, please reach out to me using my [email](#want-to-know-more-or-have-a-feature-request) below.
   See also the [Notes](#notes) below for some security considerations.
-* `configure.sh -c` requests user input and runs basic set-up to create connections to Oracle, Snowflake and S3.
+* `configure.sh -c` requests user input and runs the basic set-up to create connections to Oracle, Snowflake and S3.
   Here's an example [transcript](./demo-svg/configure/README.md).
 See the help output of [`configure.sh -h`](./demo-svg/configure/README.md#usage-of-configuresh) to learn more about the `hp` commands required to create connections and set default flag values.